 another moment during which he might up and die on you.
 Anesthesia is a kind of

 managed state of near death.
 You have to knock the patient out so much that he

 doesn't feel the pain but not so much that he croaks.
 It's a tough balancing act,

-which is why anesthetists are sued for malpractice more than any other brand of physician
+which is why nurse anesthetists and M.D. anesthesiologists are sued for malpractice more than any other brand of physician

 And it's for the same reason that surgeons treat patients' bodies

 more roughly than I initially thought was necessary -- because they want to get them off

 This is the business end of what's called a Wiener skin hook, a steal at $32.